Flying over Glenfinnan viaduct on Scotland’s Harry Potter train is wicked

 So they summoned a helicopter to bomb the blaze with water.
 The helicopter’s round trip was too slow and the fire reached into a forestry plantation and made it kindle.

 At one point the fire raged along a one mile front and the local residents had to be evacuated.
-The Scotsman called it “Harry Potter and the Fields of Fire”.
+The Scotsman called it “Harry Potter & the Fields of Fire”.

-The film crew helped put out part of the blaze and 20 hours later, 06.30 in the chill before dawn, the fire was finally extinguished
+The film crew helped put out part of the blaze and 20 hours later, 06:30 AM with the chill before dawn, the fire was finally extinguished

 The filmmaking was, of course, paused for the firefight.